Religious Freedom Restoration Act (Indiana): Boycotts

 George Takei, actor and LGBTQ rights activist, called the bill "bigotry, cloaked as religious protection" and called for a boycott of the state via his Facebook page and Twitter feed after the bill's signing on March 25, 2015, using the popular hashtag #boycottindiana.
 In an article on MSNBC, he recalls a similar bill in Arizona that was vetoed by Gov. Jan Brewer and states, "The days are over where some may be denied a seat at the table simply because of who they are – or in this case, whom they love."

 Marc Benioff, CEO of Salesforce.com, described the bill as an "outrage" and announced that the company would cancel all programs that require customers or employees to travel to Indiana.

 Angie's List announced that they would cancel a $40 million expansion of their Indianapolis-based headquarters due to concerns over the law, that would have moved 1000 jobs into the state.

 The Disciples of Christ have threatened to move their annual conference out of Indiana over the bill.

 The American Federation of State, County and Municipal Employees announced that they would pull their October conference out of Indianapolis.

 The band Wilco cancelled a concert at the Old National Centre, and Nick Offerman and Megan Mullally cancelled a tour stop in Indiana.

-The mayors of San Francisco, Portland, Washington, D.C., Oakland, and Seattle have all banned city-funded travel to Indiana.
+The mayors of San Francisco, Portland, Washington, D.C., Oakland, and Seattle had all temporarily banned city-funded travel to Indiana.

-The governors of Connecticut, Washington, Vermont, and New York State have all banned state-funded travel to Indiana.
+The governors of Connecticut, Washington, Vermont, and New York State had all temporarily banned state-funded travel to Indiana.